daisybutler/Workbench-project04/README.md

 ## Deployment
 This project was created in the IDE Gitpod and Github as remote repository.
 The deployed project on Heroku can be viewed [here.](https://daisybutler-workbench.herokuapp.com/)

+This project requires registation with AWS and a S3 bucket for static and media files.
+Registation with Stripe is also required.

 ### Deployment to Heroku
 To deploy to Heroku, I took the following steps:
 1. I logged in to Heroku and from my dashboard, select "New" then "Create new app" from the dropdown menu.